 This is a masterclass form Maya Learning Chanel about Bifrost visual programming.
 Product Manager Marcus Nordenstam will teach you how to use Maya Bifrost visual programming for creating a disintegration effect on production assets with UV mapping, animation, and deformation.
 Note that this masterclass assumes you are using Bifrost 188.8.131.52 or later, and also requires compounds from the “Rebel Pack”, you can separately download from Bifrost.

 Important and generally useful concepts covered or discussed in this masterclass

-• Creating custom compounds like points-inside-convex-mesh, or bounding-box-from-point-cloud
+- How to custom compounds like points-inside-convex-mesh or bounding-box-from-point-cloud

 - Rolling your own particle solvers

 - Using noise and randomization

 - Visualizing point property values and point-cloud lookups